Chase Sapphire Preferred Credit Card 2023 Review

 |Cash advance fee||Either $10 or 5% of the advance amount, whichever is greater|

-|Late payment fee||Up to $37|
+|Late payment fee||Up to $40|

-|Returned payment fee||Up to $37|
+|Returned payment fee||Up to $40|

 The card's regular variable APR is in line with most of the other travel rewards credit cards out there.
 It is high enough that it wouldn't be wise to hold a balance on a month-to-month basis.

-Compared to other Chase credit cards
+Compared to Other Chase Credit Cards

-Chase Sapphire Preferred® is one of four credit cards that is offered by Chase.
+Chase Sapphire Preferred is one of four credit cards that is offered by Chase.
 They each have relatively different purposes for different types of spenders.

 These are the other three Chase credit cards and their main features:

-For example, the Chase Freedom® cards also participate in the Ultimate Rewards program, but they don't allow cardmembers to transfer points to airline or hotel partners.
+The cards also participate in the Ultimate Rewards program, but they don't allow cardmembers to transfer points to airline or hotel partners.

 If you don’t fly the friendly skies quite as often, you may be better off sticking with a no annual fee travel rewards card.